 Keeping your grass at a healthy height and watering deeply will help deter grub infestations and make your lawn more resilient.

-Do seasonal grub checks to spot any signs early.
+Do seasonal grubs in grass checks to spot any signs early.
 Spring and late summer are ideal times for inspection.

 Grub problems can quickly escalate without the right care.
 Let Yard Dawgs handle the job so you can get back to enjoying a healthy, green lawn.